SafiSoomro1/Cinema_Project/README.md

-Got you 😎 — here’s a fun **README description** you can drop straight into your `README.md` for your Cinema game:

----

 # 🎬 Cinema with Friends

 Welcome to **Cinema with Friends** — a small Python terminal game where you and a friend can step into a virtual cinema, argue about movies, and finally pick one to watch (or rage quit 😅).